kaaveland/bus-eta/README.md

 uv sync --all-extras
 ```

-Install all dependencies for the scripts, but skip jupyter:
+Install all dependencies for the scripts but skip jupyter:

 ```shell
 uv sync --extra=scripts